 Most of the studies that Elmhurst Memorial Hospital offers are Phase III clinical trials, which compare the safety and effectiveness of the new treatment against the current standard treatment.
 Participation in research offers the possibility of improving quality of life and symptom management for you and others by providing key information needed to develop new standards of care.

 Elmhurst Memorial Hospital is able to provide clinical trials sponsored by a National Cancer Institute-supported cooperative group through an affiliation with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 The American College of Surgeons has approved Elmhurst Memorial Hospital as a Comprehensive Community Cancer Program.
 One important facet of this approval is our ability to offer clinical trials to many of our oncology patients.
-Elmhurst Memorial Hospital is a member of the Eastern Cooperative Oncology Group (ECOG) and the American College of Radiology Imaging Network (ACRIN).
+Elmhurst Memorial Hospital is a member of Eastern Cooperative Oncology Group (ECOG) and the American College of Radiology Imaging Network (ACRIN).

 A research nurse navigator is available to assist all patients through every step — from informed consent, to treatment, to follow-up appointments.

 Potential benefits from enrolling in a clinical trial can include:

 - Helping others with the same condition by contributing to cancer research

 - Having access to treatment that is not otherwise available, which might be safer or more effective than current treatment options